Sections

 • Research how local laws may impact your marketing.
 There may even be requirements related to your industry

-All of these requirements may lead to a need for greater customization of your online content.
-Implement new content changes in every market you’re in.
+All of these requirements may lead to a need for greater customisation of your online content.
+Implement new content changes in every market you're in.

 Choosing the Right Balance for Website Translation